-- 1. Login to the MyCampus LMS as scheduled. - 2.
+- 1. Sign into the MyCampus LMS for at least 30 minutes on the first scheduled day of each course. - 2.
 Complete all projects, homework, tests, quizzes and exams as assigned and on time. - 3.
 Participate in and contribute to online discussions and live sessions. - 4.
 Be pro-active and responsible for their success and seek help when it is required (i.e. academic, financial, budgeting, guidance, etc.). - 5.
 Demonstrate a commitment to their studies. - 6.
 Progress at a satisfactory rate throughout the program.